Living Resource

 Multi-GPU clusters, high-bandwidth networking, optimized serving

-What fits: Qwen 3.5 397B-A17B, Llama 4 Maverick (single H100 DGX), Mistral Large 3 (8×A100/H100), DeepSeek-V3.2, Qwen3.5-Omni
+What fits: Qwen 3.5 397B-A17B, Llama 4 Maverick (single H100 DGX node), Mistral Large 3 (8×A100/H100), Mistral Medium 3.5 (four-GPU minimum for self-hosting), DeepSeek-V3.2, Qwen3.5-Omni, larger Wan2.2 variants

 Best for: Internal copilots, agent platforms, omnimodal services, governed deployment